If you're a high-achieving student wanting to excel in a diverse, interdisciplinary learning environment, then the AACC Honors program may be for you!

 Complete an Honors Project

-Honors students also have the option to receive Honors credits by participating in a project-based learning experience with a faculty mentor within a non-Honors course.
+Honors students also have the option to receive Honors credits by participating in a project-based learning experience with a faculty mentor within a non-Honors section.
 This is great opportunity to be creative and take the regular course material and expand on it by integrating personal interests and interdisciplinary topics and methodologies.
 To do this you enter into an Honors contract.
 Discuss this with a faculty member then complete an AACC Honors Program Contract.